Afar triple junction: Potential opening of an ocean basin

 Horsts and grabens are very well documented throughout this region.
 Although they do show and produce crustal extension, for a sufficient ocean basin to form, there needs to be extension that can accommodate for the extensive down fall of the grabens.
 Listric faults produce the correct model for this sufficient crustal extension.
 These faults have been documented by Chorowicz (2005) and aid in further verification of the future of this region and the potential for continued extension and subsidence.

 Some past rifting events have been seen to have an aulacogen (failed arm) together with two successful rifting arms.
 Some geologists have proposed that the East African Rift System will be the aulacogen in the future, failing to produce an ocean basin, but as of present-day there seems to be no aulacogen and the EARS does not show any evidence of slower rifting.

 There is also the possibility of a subduction zone forming along the eastern side of the Somali plate, caused by the spreading of the EARS and the Mid-Indian Oceanic ridge.
 To accommodate the compression of the Somali plate due to two extensional edges, the oceanic plate might begin to subduct below the continental plate.

-Summary and problem

-Evidence shows the East African Rift System is a typical complex continental-continental rifting event beginning in the Paleogene.
-It was caused by the far-field stress from the subduction of the Arabian plate under the Eurasian plate, and by mantle upwelling powered by multiple hot spots around the EARS.

-This crustal uplift has created extension and horst-and-graben structures, and even listric faults suggesting a pre-oceanic basin.
-If current tectonics continue without change it is thought that an ocean basin with a mid-oceanic ridge will eventually separate the Nubian, Somali and Arabian plates.
-However, the rifting is studied by a diverse body of research with conflicting hypothetical models, and its future is unknown.